-- Does your site provide desired level of engagement?
+- Does your site provide the desired level of engagement?

 2. Determine your needs

-- Do your constituents & internal stakeholders happy with the graphic design of the site?
+- Are your constituents and internal stakeholders happy with the graphic design of the site?

 - How does your website look on mobile devices?

-- Are you happy with how your site shows up in search results & in social media?
+- Are you happy with how your site shows up in search results and in social media?

 - Do the current web technologies meet your organization’s needs?